spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/Dartmouth/lake_crew.JPG" alt="Arctic Sedimentation"></div>
       <div class="text-col">
         <h3>Arctic Sedimentation</h3>
-        <p>In this project, which I am developing into an NSF proposal with several collaborators at Dartmouth College, we explore how changes in climate over the Holocene have impacted sedimentation and sediment transport in the Arctic.</p>
+        <p>This project is interested in understanding Holocen post-glacial climate and sedimentation rate along the Aklavik Range in the Northwest Territories of Canada.
+This work has key implications for understanding how Arctic landscapes recover during periods of major climate change.
+I am currently working to develop this project into a proposal with several collaborators at Dartmouth College and we collected preliminary data for this project in Summer 2025.</p>
       </div>
     </div>
   </div>